jan3zk/gphotos_backup/README.md

 ## Overview

 Google Photos Backup is a tool designed to download albums from Google Photos to your local drive.
-Each album gets downloaded to a separate folder, with photo comments embedded directly into the EXIF metadata.<sup id="a1">[1](#f1)</sup> Please note, this application solely serves as a local backup tool and does not provide functionality to upload photos to Google Photos.
+Each album gets downloaded to a separate folder.
+The main advantage of this backup tool over comparable solutions is its ability to preserve photo comments.
+These comments are not just stored but are directly embedded into the EXIF metadata.
+This feature facilitates the display of comments alongside the photos in virtually any widely-used image viewer.<sup id="a1">[1](#f1)</sup> Please note, this application solely serves as a local backup tool and does not provide functionality to upload photos to Google Photos.

 ## Installation